 Before You Purchase

-There are two drawbacks to this vegetable noodle maker.
+There are two drawbacks to the original version of this vegetable noodle maker.

 The first is that of the twisting action.
 A cook with arthritis in his or her wrists may find this unit aggravating their condition.

 One way to prevent getting cut is to leave the part of the vegetable you'll latch the unit onto, unpeeled.
-The user manual does not suggest this, but as noted by a few users, latching the unit onto an unpeeled surface allows it to grab better and hold on tighter.
+The user manual does not suggest this, but latching the unit onto an unpeeled surface allows it to grab better and hold on tighter.